ObradMr/Frontend-Mentor-Projects/README.md

 # Frontend-Mentor-Projects
-My projects from site frontendmentor.io
+In this repository are my solutions to the challenges from the site frontendmentor.io